DeKalb County Misdemeanor Defense Attorneys

 Schedule Your Free Initial Consultation

-Contact our Dekalb County law office today to learn more about our misdemeanor defense services and how we can help you.
+Contact our DeKalb County law office today to learn more about our misdemeanor defense services and how we can help you.
 We have appointments available during regular business hours, evenings and weekends.
-Call us at 815-895-2100 or send us an e-mail for a response by the end of the next business day.
+Call us at 815-895-2100 or send us a message for a response by the end of the next business day.

 *Important restrictions and conditions may apply.
 Please call for more information.